EGI-Federation/documentation/content/en/users/data/management/datahub/_index.md

 ![Viewing file distribution over the Oneproviders](datahub-replica-management.png)

-Three different formats of metadata can be attached to files: basic (key/value), JSON and RDF.
+Three different formats of metadata can be attached to files: basic (key-value), JSON and RDF.
 The metadata can be managed using the Web interface and the APIs.
 It\'s also possible to create indexes and query them.